Best Sea Swimming Spots in Dublin

 Sandymount Strand

-Tidal Flats • Birdwatching • Walking Only
+Tidal Flats & Birdwatching

 Expansive tidal flats that are incredibly popular for walking and birdwatching rather than swimming.
 This unique coastal environment offers spectacular views and wildlife watching opportunities, but swimming is not recommended due to strong currents and mudflats.